datumbox/VernamVeil/README.md

 When creating your own key stream function (`fx`), it is essential to follow best practices to ensure the unpredictability and security of your cypher.
 Poorly designed functions can introduce vulnerabilities, bias, or even make the encryption reversible by attackers.
 Use the following guidelines:

 - **Uniform & Non-Constant Output**: Your `fx` should produce diverse, unpredictable outputs for different input indices.
 Avoid constant, biased, low-entropy, or periodic mathematical functions.
 The distribution of outputs should be as uniform as possible.
+Use a standard cryptographic pseudorandom function (PRF) before returning the output.
 - **Seed Sensitivity**: The output of `fx` must depend on the secret seed.
 Changing the seed should result in completely different outputs.
 - **Type Correctness**: The function must return a `bytes` or a NumPy `uint8` array in vectorised mode.
 - **Determinism**: `fx` must be deterministic for the same inputs.
 Do not use external state or randomness inside your function.